 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
 Each year the Y6 pupils attend Crucial Crew, an event organised by the Emergency Services to instruct children on how to stay safe as they make the transition to Secondary School.

-Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’, These are called the Word of the Month.
-They are featured on a two year cycle and pupils have been part of discussions and assemblies related to what this means and how it is shown.
+Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’.
+Pupils have been part of discussions and assemblies related to what this means and how it is shown.
 Posters around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.

 Acceptance and tolerance of those of Different Faiths and Beliefs: